harmony-one/h/progress/yuriy-menkov.md

 ---

+2025-06-24 Tue: Finished deploying Snapshot X contracts on the Harmony chain.
+Currently working on setting up and integrating the remaining services — frontend and backend.

 2025-06-23 Mon: Researched SnapshotX repositories and documentation.
 Checked these two repos: [sx-monorepo](https://github.com/snapshot-labs/sx-monorepo) and [sx-evm](https://github.com/snapshot-labs/sx-evm) to evaluate the possibility of deploying and configuring them on the Harmony side.
 It looks like some interface tweaking will be required, but overall, everything should work out of the box.

 ---